Contractivity of the Method of Successive Approximations for Optimal Control: Introduction

 MSA \cite{HJK-REK-HGM:61, IAK-FLC:63, VVA:68} and its variants \cite{SKM:66, FLC-AAL:82} are classic approaches that have received renewed attention in the machine learning community \cite{QL-SH:18, QL-LC-CT-WE:18, LB-NAF-TA:22} as alternatives to gradient descent for training residual neural networks (ResNets).
 Indeed, a new thrust of machine learning research is to apply control-theoretic techniques to the training of ResNets by viewing these models as forward Euler discretizations of continuous-time control systems \cite{WE:17, DZ-TZ-YL-ZZ-BD:19,PT-BG:22}.
 Within this framework, training the ResNet can be viewed as an optimal control problem.
 As argued in \cite{QL-SH:18, QL-LC-CT-WE:18}, MSA (and its variants) allow for error and convergence analysis and can lead to better training dynamics than gradient descent.

 Unfortunately, MSA does not always converge, a problem that is still the subject of ongoing research.
 In \cite{MMcA-LM-WH:12}, the authors prove convergence criteria based on boundedness and Lipschitz assumptions.
 Similar bounds are established in \cite{QL-SH:18, QL-LC-CT-WE:18}.
-This letter provides a new set of convergence criteria, using insights and methods from contraction theory.
+This letter provides a new set of convergence criteria \rev{when MSA is applied to strongly contracting dynamical systems.}

 The contributions of this letter are as follows.
 First, in \S\ref{sect:adjoint}, we study the adjoints of nonlinear systems that arise in optimal control theory.
 We show that adjoints of contracting systems under time reversal are also contracting with the same rate, albeit with respect to the dual norm.
 This property allows us to prove Gr\"onwall-like and ISS-like bounds on the adjoint dynamics. \S\ref{sect:msa} applies these bounds to analyze MSA.
 Assuming Lipschitz continuity of all relevant maps in the optimal control problem, we obtain a bound on the Lipschitz constant of each MSA iteration.
 This Lipschitz constant becomes arbitrarily small in the limits of short optimization intervals and large contraction rates, thereby establishing conditions for when the iteration is a contraction mapping.
 With an additional assumption of pointwise uniqueness of the minimizer of the Hamiltonian, we show that these conditions also lead to uniqueness of the optimal control and sufficiency of PMP.
+Finally, in \S \ref{sect:example}, we provide an illustrative example.